mspolisetti/Lead-Data-Engineer-Portfolio/README.md

 ## Datawarehousing

 ### [Enterprise-Wide Datawarehouse for Real Estate Investment Management]()
+#
-# Integrated data from various vendor sources into a centralized data warehouse for a Real Estate Investment Management firm.
+For this project, our team set-up data integration from various vendor sources into a centralized data warehouse for a Real Estate Investment Management firm.

 Historical Analysis:
 By consolidating data over time, Operations/Asset Management teams can track performance trends, Occupancy rates, Renewal Conversions, Net Operating Income, and expenses.
 This historical perspective is critical for identifying long-term patterns and making informed strategic decisions.